lslozano/recipe-page/README.md

 - Worked on achieving pixel-perfect implementation based on a design reference, while ensuring semantic HTML structure for better accessibility and maintainability.
 - Learned how to customize list styles using CSS, including positioning and styling bullet points with precision.
 - Continued improving my attention to detail, both visually and in terms of code structure and organization.
+- Deploy a Vite project to github pages.

 ### Useful resources